 It will present these common features in a pop-up for you to review.
 Click OK to accept these features.

 The formula editor supports all standard mathematical operations (+, -, /, *) and recognizes parentheses.
 You can also use whole numbers and deicmals.
 For example, if you know that your # of new users certified indicator is consistently overcounted by 10%, you can multiple it by 0.9 to counteract this bias:

 Absolutely!
 To reference specific disaggregation categories only, after you've selected or typed your indicator code, add a vertical bar or pipe: | (on standard English keyboards, this is grouped on the same key as \).
 The formula editor will then give you a relevant dropdown depending on the disaggregations assigned to that indicator:

-Once you select the disaggregation value you want, the Indicators referenced section will update accordingly:
+Once you select the disaggregation category you want, the Indicators referenced section will update accordingly:

 Yes.
 Conditional formulas use the IIF function.
 The Formula Editor will recognize inline if statements structured in this format: